andreassolberg/jso/README.md

 ```

 * `client_id`: The client idenfier of your client that as trusted by the provider.
 As JSO uses the implicit grant flow, there is now use for a
-* `redirect_uri`: The URI that the user will be redirected back to when completed.
+* `redirect_uri`: OPTIONAL (may be needed by the provider).
+The URI that the user will be redirected back to when completed.
 This shuold be the same URL that the page is presented on.
 * `presenttoken`: OPTIONAL How to present the token with the protected calls.
 Values can be `qs` (in query string) or `header` (default; in authorization header).
 * `default_lifetime` : OPTIONAL Seconds with default lifetime of an access token.
 If set to `false`, it means permanent.
 * `permanent_scope`: A scope that indicates that the lifetime of the access token is infinite. (not yet tested.)